TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

-[Go](http://golang.org/) is a reasonably new programming language from Google that a number of our users have asked us to support, so we are pleased to announce that beginning with pkgsrc-2013Q1 you will be able to use the `gccgo` front-end to compile and run Go applications on SmartOS.
+[Go](http://golang.org/) is a reasonably new programming language from Google that a number of our users have asked us to support, so we are pleased to announce that beginning with pkgsrc-2013Q1 you will be able to use the `gccgo` front-end to compile and run Go applications on illumos.

 You simply compile the go source code as you would for any other language that GCC supports, for example: